Efficient Aggregated Kernel Tests using Incomplete $U$-statistics: Incomplete -statistics for MMD, HSIC and KSD

 \section{Incomplete $U$-statistics for MMD, HSIC and KSD}

-As presented above, the quadratic-time statistics for the two-sample (MMD), independence (HSIC) and goodness-of-fit (KSD) problems can be rewritten as $U$-statistics with kernels $h_k^{\mathrm{MMD}}$, $h_{k,\ell}^{\mathrm{HSIC}}$ and $h_k^{\mathrm{KSD}}$, respectively.
+As presented above, the quadratic-time statistics for the two-sample (MMD), independence (HSIC) and goodness-of-fit (KSD) problems can be rewritten as $U$-statistics with kernels $h_k^{\mathrm{MMD}}$, $h_{k,\ell}^{\mathrm{HSIC}}$ and $h_{k,p}^{\mathrm{KSD}}$, respectively.
 The computational cost of tests based on these $U$-statistics grows quadratically with the sample size.
 When working with very large sample sizes, as it is often the case in real-world uses of those tests, this quadratic cost can become very problematic, and faster alternative tests are better adapted to this `big data' setting.
 Multiple linear-time kernel tests have been proposed in the three testing frameworks (see \Cref{sec:introduction} for details).
-We construct linear-time variants of the aggregated kernel tests proposed by \citet{fromont2013two}, \citet{albert2019adaptive}, \citet{kim2020minimax}, and \citet{schrab2021mmd,schrab2022ksd} for the three settings, with the aim of retaining the significant power advantages of the aggregation procedure observed for quadratic-time tests.
-To this end, we propose to replace the quadratic-time $U$-statistics presented in \Cref{Ummd,Uhsic,Uksd} with second order incomplete $U$-statistics \citep{blom1976some,janson1984asymptotic,lee1990ustatistic},
+We construct computationally efficient variants of the aggregated kernel tests proposed by \citet{fromont2013two}, \citet{albert2019adaptive}, \citet{kim2020minimax}, and \citet{schrab2021mmd,schrab2022ksd} for the three settings, with the aim of retaining the significant power advantages of the aggregation procedure observed for quadratic-time tests.
+To this end, we propose to replace the quadratic-time $U$-statistics presented in \Cref{Ummd,Uhsic,Uksd} with second-order incomplete $U$-statistics \citep{blom1976some,janson1984asymptotic,lee1990ustatistic},

 where for the two-sample problem we let $N\coloneqq \min(m,n)$, and where the {\em design} $\D_b$ is a subset of $\textbf{i}_2^b$ (the set of all $2$-tuples drawn without replacement from $\{1,\dots,b\}$).
 Note that $\D_{\lfloor N/2\rfloor} \subseteq \textbf{i}_2^{N/2} \subset \textbf{i}_2^N$.
 The design can be deterministic.
 For example, for the two-sample problem with equal even sample sizes $m=n=N$, the deterministic design $\D_N = \{(2a-1, 2a): a=1,\dots,N/2\}$ corresponds to the MMD linear-time estimator proposed by \citet[Lemma 14]{gretton2012kernel}.
 For fixed design size, the elements of the design can also be chosen at random without replacement, in which case the estimators in \Cref{Uincmmd,Uinchsic,Uincksd} become random quantities given the data.
-The results presented in this paper hold for both deterministic and random (without replacement) design choices.
-By fixing the design sizes in \Cref{Uincmmd,Uinchsic,Uincksd} to be
+For generality purposes, the results presented in this paper hold for both deterministic and random (without replacement) design choices while we focus on the deterministic design in our experiments.
+By fixing the design sizes in \Cref{Uincmmd,Uinchsic,Uincksd} to be, for example,